YvesZHI/WorkingEnv/README.md

 USAGE:<br>
 `./configure.sh` to make the user login automatically, reboot is necessary.<br>
 `./configure.sh [PORT]` again after the next login to configure the vino-server.
 The `[PORT]` is used for the remote desktop.
 By default, the `[PORT]` is 5901.<br>
+For now you should be able to get the remote desktop via your NVC viewer.<br>
 If you don't need autologin anymore, just do `./configure.sh noautologin`.

 ATTENTION:<br>